 - Ultimately students are more well-rounded and better prepared for their futures

 Hours Required: Honors College students are required to participate in 60 hours of community engagement to graduate with Honors College Distinction.
+To obain community engagement hours, students may participate in a combination of "community service" based activities and events sponsored by the Honors College each semester.

 Types of Service Required: Service work can be secular or sectarian, occur any time during the student’s undergraduate status at UWG (i.e., during the summer or other breaks), and can take place anywhere.
 Students can select projects based on interests, career choice, passion, and/or availability.
-However, students are required to do a minimum of (20% of total hours required) in the Carrollton community, or within a 30 mile radius of the UWG campus.

 For questions regarding the community engagement requirements, please email email@example.com.